p-/socket-connect-bpf/README.md

 AS data of [IPtoASN](https://iptoasn.com/) is used.
 The local AS-Number lookup will require some more RAM.

-To update the local AS data file run:
+To update the AS data used while developing run:

     ./updateASData.sh